shw1/Customized-Virtual-File-System/README.md

 # How to used this Project

-# 1. Commands to start this project
+a.
+Commands to start this project
-cd Customized virtual File System- project g++ File-system.cpp -o file-exe
+1. cd Customized virtual File System- project
+2. g++ File-system.cpp -o file-exe
-./file-exe
+3. ./file-exe
-Now you are in Project Customized VFS : >
+4. Now you are in Project Customized VFS : >

-help command will give all list of commands
+5. help command will give all list of commands

-Customized VFS: > help
+6. Customized VFS: > help

 Code snippet of terminal after project started

 ![image](https://github.com/shw1/Customized-Virtual-File-System/assets/108781084/0c1c3646-a1c8-4eb7-b791-b4f5dd63be67)